GEARING UP 2016 COURSES

 Frequently Asked Questions

-Can you explain the Licencing for Motorcycles?
+Can you explain the Licensing for Motorcycles?

 The first step is to write your M1 test at the Ministry of Transportation Drive Test Centre.
 This permit is valid for 90 days.
 You may take the course any time within this 90-day period.
 After completion of the M1 Exit course and passing of your M1 Exit test (which is included in the course), you will go to an MTO Drive Test Centre to get your licence upgraded.
-(Note that detailed deadlines and time lines related to licencing will be discussed in class.)
+(Note that detailed deadlines and time lines related to licensing will be discussed in class.)

-Once you have driven for a minimum of 18 months and a maximum of 5 years, you may come back to us to take the M2 Exit licencing course.
+Once you have driven for a minimum of 18 months and a maximum of 5 years, you may come back to us to take the M2 Exit licensing course.
 Upon completion of this course and passing of your M2 Exit test, you will receive your final M licence.

 Do I need a motorcycle to take the courses?